Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Introduction

-A numerical experiment approach is proposed.
+More recently, \mbox{\citet{weng2018Comparison}} compared impedance eduction techniques under uniform and sheared flow conditions, using a measured turbulent profile representative of their experimental setup; they focused on a single measured profile, and did not investigate how different boundary-layer shapes might affect impedance eduction outcomes.

+The present work builds upon these foundations by explicitly quantifying how the shape of the velocity profile—modelled through sinusoidal, hyperbolic tangent, and van Driest formulations—affects impedance eduction results obtained from both direct and inverse methods.
+By systematically varying the flow-profile shape under controlled numerical and experimental conditions, the study isolates the role of the boundary-layer distribution in the impedance eduction process, thereby extending the understanding of shear-flow effects to the low-Mach-number, small-duct regime relevant to experimental liner characterisation.
+This effect may help explain if the assumption of a uniform flow has a role in the current debate regarding the upstream and downstream discrepancy.
+In order to achieve this goal, a numerical experiment approach is proposed.
 The solution of the Pridmore--Brown equation~\citep{pridmorebrown1958sound} is assumed as the exact solution for the acoustic field propagating over a sheared mean flow, from which the axial wavenumbers in an infinite two-dimensional duct are obtained.
 These wavenumbers are then used in the traditional straightforward impedance eduction routine~\citep{jing2008straightforward}, assuming uniform flow and the Ingard--Myers boundary condition.
 In addition, a parametric study is conducted within the scope of this numerical experiment to evaluate the impact of the test rig duct width and the average Mach number on the accuracy of the Ingard--Myers boundary condition.
 Finally, we employ an iterative impedance eduction method on experimental data, similar to the one used by \citet{roncen2020WavenumberBased}, to analyse the impact of different flow velocity profile distributions on impedance eduction, comparing these results with the estimates provided by the Ingard--Myers boundary condition.

 This document is organised as follows.
 Section~\ref{sec:equations} presents the governing equations for duct acoustics with grazing flow.
 Section~\ref{sec:flow} describes the flow velocity distributions considered.
 The setup for the numerical experiments is detailed in Section~\ref{sec:materials}.
 The main theoretical results are discussed in Section~\ref{sec:results}, while application to experimental data is presented in Section~\ref{sec:experiments}.
 Finally, the primary conclusions are summarised in Section~\ref{sec:conclu}.